riceissa/riceissa.github.io/uw/resources.md

 - [Alex K. Chen’s review of the University of Washington](https://www.quora.com/Reviews-of-University-of-Washington/review/Alex-K-Chen).

 - [What are the best courses at the University of Washington?](https://www.quora.com/University-of-Washington/What-are-the-best-courses-at-the-University-of-Washington)
+See Andrew J. Ho's answer for chemistry courses.

 - [Is it allowed to stay overnight in one of the Odegaard Undergraduate Library's study rooms?
 If so, how common is this practice?](https://www.quora.com/University-of-Washington/Is-it-allowed-to-stay-overnight-in-one-of-the-Odegaard-Undergraduate-Librarys-study-rooms-If-so-how-common-is-this-practice)